KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ## GPU-Assisted Buffer Access Validation

-When GPU-Assisted Validation is active, either the descriptor indexing input buffer (if descriptor indexing is enabled) or an input buffer of the same format without array sizes is used to inform instrumented shaders of the size of each of the buffers the shader may access.
+When out-of-bounds checking in GPU-Assisted Validation is enabled, either the descriptor indexing input buffer (if descriptor indexing is enabled) or an input buffer of the same format without array sizes is used to inform instrumented shaders of the size of each of the buffers the shader may access.
 If the shader accesses a buffer beyond the declared length of the buffer, the instrumentation will return an error to the validation layer.
 This checking applies to to all uniform and storage buffers.
 If a buffer access is found to be out of bounds, it will not be performed.
 Instead, writes will be skipped, and reads will return 0.
-Note that this validation can be disabled by setting "khronos_validation.gpuav_buffer_oob = false" in a vk_layer_settings.txt file.
-Note also that if a robust buffer access extension is enabled this buffer access checking will be disabled, since such accesses become valid.
+Note also that if a robust buffer access extension is enabled, this buffer access checking will be disabled since such accesses become valid.

 ## GPU-Assisted Validation Testing